Does L-Carnitine supplementation really lose fat?

-L-Carnitine is one of the best known supplements when it comes to losing fat, whether in ampoules or capsules, liquid or powder, if you haven't taken it, you're sure you know someone who's already taken it.
+L-Carnitine is one of the most well-known supplements when it comes to losing fat, whether in ampoules or capsules, liquid or powder, if you haven't taken it, you certainly know someone who has already taken it.

-First of all, L-Carnitine has several benefits, but let's rely only on one: fat loss.
+First of all, L-Carnitine has several benefits, but we will rely on only one: fat loss.

-That is, it may even be effective for several things, but here we will only evaluate its effectiveness in this respect.
+That is, it can even be effective for several things, but here we will only evaluate its effectiveness in this regard.

 What is L-Carnitine?

-L Carnitine is a compound that is synthesized by the body through lysine and methionine.
+AL Carnitine is a compound that is synthesized by the body, through lysine and methionine.

-In addition to being able to be synthesized through these amino acids, it is naturally found in some foods, especially in meat.
+In addition to being able to be synthesized through these amino acids, it is found naturally in some foods, mainly in meats.

 |Food||Amount L-Carnitine per 100g|